 Babbel is an interactive app that offers lessons of many languages, including Russian, aiming to be a decent substitution for real-life classroom lessons.
 It isn’t free, but you can take a free trial.
 The essentials – a way to introduce yourself and say where you’re from – are presented first.
 Each subsequent lesson is designed to enhance your ability to communicate in a practical situation.
 There are three modules available – the basic courses, the grammar courses, and additional ones, like Russian idioms and numbers.
 You can start as a beginner and advance to an intermediate level by using Babbel.
 Read our Babbel review.

 This app is quite different from the “cannon” language learning resources.
 It is a compilation of videos in Russian (among other languages), supplemented by the interactive captions, so you can have a pleasant time watching interesting stuff and learning on the way as if you had someone to explain everything to you in real time.
 While there is a free trial available, you’ll need to subscribe to enjoy the benefits.
-Unfortunately, I was pretty underwhelmed when I tried FluentU.
+Unfortunately, I felt the price was a bit high for what it offered.
 Read the full review.

 FSI language courses were developed by Foreign Service Institute – U. S. Department of State using the FAST methodology (Familiarization & Short-Term Training).
 FSI Russian Fast Course covers the essentials comprehensively, and includes textbooks and audio recordings.
 These materials are considerably old and a bit old-fashioned, without any interactive solutions or flashcards – you might even need a teacher to guide through – but they are very thorough and entirely free.

 Lingualift was designed by experts from Harvard, Oxford, and Stanford.
 They offer courses in a few languages which are accessible for independent learners.
-Their interactive lessons focus on teaching the language within the context of real-life dialogues.
+Their lessons are quite similar to an online textbook, with more of a focus on reading and learning about Russian culture.
+However, there are better options for learning to speak.
+Read the full review.

 The creators of LingQ promise you’ll never need a boring textbook again.
 The natural process of learning through context is more pleasant and surprisingly more effective than memorizing grammar rules.
 You can pick the content you find most interesting – and the choice is large – and read and listen to the subjects that interest you.
 They may try to do too much, from language exchanges to avatars and coins, but the reading section, which is LingQ’s main feature, can be a really useful tool.
 Read our in-depth review.

-Rocket Languages cover Levels 1-3 (from beginners to the advanced level) of Russian.
-The emphasis is on the use of the language in practice.
-The packages contains audio content, and there is the option to record yourself and compare your speech to the one of a native speaker.
+Rocket Russian’s emphasis is on the use of the language in practice.
+The packages contain audio content, and there is the option to record yourself and compare your speech to that of a native speaker.
 The dialogues cover the most common occasions you may find yourself in; the grammar is explained throughout, and the Survival Kit is designed to help you have a successful start.
-There tends to be a lot of variability in the quality of Rocket Language courses depending on the language.
+While that all sounds great on the surface, the course was pretty disappointing.
+Review.

 Glossika is another course that promises to teach you Russian without memorizing the rules.
 The keyword here is internalization – you internalize grammar rules and adopt the patterns of speech, by repeating the most commonly used sentences in the Russian language.
 However, not everyone would be thrilled with the study material – it consists of isolated sentences, without any context or story – but many say it works for them.
 Read our review of Glossika.